iancenry/vans-hire/readme.md

 - The difference between a **layout route with a path** and **one without**(<Layout /> vs <HostLayout />) is that the pathless one will apply to everything since everthing is a child of that layout route.
 That is why we still see a navigation bar no matter how deep in the routes we visit.

 ### Index routes
 - If I have an element that i want to display in the outlet of the layout component but i want it to be at the same route as what the layout compnent is defined at i can replace the path with the prop called index.
 Can be seen with the HostLayout having the same path as Dashboard component which would force us to write `http://localhost:3000/host/host` which isn't advisable.
-Using the prop index will fix this since it is saying that I want you to put the component with index inside the outlet of the parent route when it matches.
+Using the `index prop` will fix this since it is saying that I want you to put the component with index inside the outlet of the parent route when it matches.

 ```jsx
   //Example 1